wagerfield/devart-template/project_posts/2014-02-13-Data-Collection.md

 ## Technologies & Approach

 Google App Engine will be used for the backend—providing both a datastore and API which the front–end can interact with.
-Angular.js will be used on the front–end to update the interface as the participant progresses through the questionaire.
+Angular.js will be used on the front–end to update the interface as the participant traverses through the questionaire.